nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 It is optimized to run 7-13B parameter LLMs on the CPU's of any computer running OSX/Windows/Linux.

 ## Running LLMs on CPU
-The GPT4All Chat UI supports models from all newer versions of `ggML`, `llama.cpp` including the `LLaMA`, `MPT` and `GPT-J` architectures.
-The `falcon` and `replit` architectures will soon also be supported.
+The GPT4All Chat UI supports models from all newer versions of `GGML`, `llama.cpp` including the `LLaMA`, `MPT`, `replit` and `GPT-J` architectures.
+The `falcon` architecture will soon also be supported.

 GPT4All maintains an official list of recommended models located in [models.json](https://github.com/nomic-ai/gpt4all/blob/main/gpt4all-chat/metadata/models.json).
 You can pull request new models to it and if accepted they will show up in the official download dialog.

-#### Sideloading any ggML model
+#### Sideloading any GGML model
 If a model is compatible with the gpt4all-backend, you can sideload it into GPT4All Chat by:

-1. Downloading your model in ggML format.
+1. Downloading your model in GGML format.
 It should be a 3-8 GB file similar to the ones [here](https://huggingface.co/TheBloke/Samantha-7B-GGML/tree/main).
-2. Identifying your GPT4All Chat downloads folder.
-This is the path listed at the bottom of the download dialog.
+2. Identifying your GPT4All model downloads folder.
+This is the path listed at the bottom of the downloads dialog(Three lines in top left>Downloads).
-3. Prefixing your downloaded model with string `ggml-` and placing it into the GPT4All Chat downloads folder.
+3. Placing your downloaded model inside the GPT4All's model downloads folder.
-4. Restarting your chat app.
-Your model should appear in the download dialog.
+4. Restarting your GPT4ALL app.
+Your model should appear in the model selection list.

 ## Plugins
 GPT4All Chat Plugins allow you to expand the capabilities of Local LLMs.